gzt/gzt-blog/content/post/2019-03-09-know-your-prngs.markdown

 When you have gone through all 623 entries, it generates a new state (ie 623 new random numbers).
 The other PRNGs in `R` have smaller states.
-However, you do not provide `R` with 623 32-bit integers, you provide it with 1 in `R` itself or 2 when calling it from C. So, what are we doing?
+However, you do not provide `R` with 623 32-bit integers, you provide it with 1 in `R` itself or 2 when calling it from C (note Marsaglia Multicarry has a state of size 2 and an identity function for step 2 as well).
+So, what are we doing?

 In looking at the code, they aren't using the outdated initialization which the authors of the MT algorithm warn against.
 It *looks* like they initialize by using the good ol' LCG (with a multiplier of `69069`, nice) with whatever (one) seed is provided to fill out the state space and then generate a new state based on that.
-It also looks like, correct me if I'm wrong, only one of the two seeds passed to `R` from `set_seed()` in C is used for initializing `runif()` with MT.
+`R` from `set_seed()` in C uses both values for initializing `runif()` with Marsaglia Multicarry, and perhaps we should want to emulate this behavior rather than consider how MT is initialized.
-This is not exposed to the user.
-This could be an issue for some, as, like, this means there are only `2^32` possible initializations in `R`, but it's not a big problem.
+For users of MT in R, this could be an issue for some, as, like, this means there are only `2^32` possible initializations, but it's not a big problem.
 However, what are the odds we'll be providing an actual 32 bits of entropy to the generator?
 It would be nice to be able to add in more entropy!
 The reference implementation also provides a method for initializing with an arbitrary array of values.
 This is good.